intel/thc-drivers/Documents/intel-thc-hid.rst

 RxDMA PRD table read pointer, then trigger a MSI interrupt to notify driver RxDMA finishing data receiving.

-For I2C mode, THC RxDMA's behavior is little difference, because of HIDI2C protocol difference with HIDSPI protocol, RxDMA only be used to receive input report.
+For I2C mode, THC RxDMA's behavior is a little bit different, because of HIDI2C protocol difference with HIDSPI protocol, RxDMA only be used to receive input report.
 The sequence is, when Touch IC triggers a interrupt to THC, THC first reads out 2 bytes from input report address to determine the packet length, then use this packet length to start a DMA reading from input report address for input report data.
 After that, THC update RxDMA PRD table read pointer, then trigger a MSI interrupt